oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 REMOVE_OS_PWD_FILES=###You need to set this to true to remove pwd key file and password file after resetting password.###
 ```

-## Sample Container Files for Older Releases
+## Section 8 : Sample Container Files for Older Releases

 This project offers sample container files for Oracle Grid Infrastructure and Oracle Real Application Clusters for dev and test:

 * Oracle Database 19c Oracle Grid Infrastructure (19.3) for Linux x86-64
 * Oracle Database 19c (19.3) for Linux x86-64

  **Notes:**

 * Because Oracle RAC on Podman is supported on 19c from 19.16 or later, you must download the grid release update (RU) from [support.oracle.com](https://support.oracle.com/portal/).
 In this case, we downloaded RU `34130714`.
 * Download following one-offs for 19.16 from [support.oracle.com](https://support.oracle.com/portal/)
   * `34339952`
   * `32869666`
-* Before starting the next step, you must  move `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile` to `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile`.
+* Before starting the next step, you must edit `docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/dockerfiles/19.3.0/Dockerfile`, change `oraclelinux:7-slim` to `oraclelinux:8`, and save the file.
 * You must add `CV_ASSUME_DISTID=OEL8` inside the `Dockerfile` as an env variable.

 * Once the `19.3.0` Oracle RAC on Podman image is built, start building patched image with the download 19.16 RU and one-offs.
-To build the patch the image, refer `[Example of how to create a patched database image](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch)`.
+To build the patch the image, refer [Example of how to create a patched database image](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch).
+* Make changes in `/opt/containers/envfile` in [Prepare the envfile](#prepare-the-envfile) sectoin as per 19c `Dockerfile`.
+You need to change all the contents based on 19c such as `GRID_HOME`, `ORACLE_HOME` and `ADDNODE_RSP` which you have used in `Dockerfile` while building the image.

 ## Section 9 : Support

 At the time of this release, Oracle RAC on Podman is supported for Oracle Linux 8.5 later.
-To see current Linux support certifications, refer [Oracle RAC on Podman Documentation](https://support.oracle.com/portal/)
+To see current Linux support certifications, refer [Oracle RAC on Podman Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/21/install-and-upgrade.html)

 ## Section 10 : License